teremuhamblin/presentation/README.md

 <br>

 ### Sponsors
-This project is made possible by all the sponsors supporting my work:
+This project is made possible by all the sponsors supporting.

 <p align="center">
   <a href=(https://github.com/sponsors/teremuhamblin/waitlist)">